Surprise Truck Accident Lawyers

 An accident involving a commercial truck, which can weigh in at more than 80,000 pounds, is much more likely to result in serious, life-threatening injuries than a standard motor vehicle accident due to its immense size.
 In addition, the occupants of the smaller vehicle are more apt to suffer the serious personal injuries and are at a greater risk for fatalities.
 Though the number of truck accidents has been declining in recent years, an estimated 500,000 truck crashes occur each year, showing the need for motorists to be cautious around these large vehicles and for truck drivers to use many safety practices when behind the wheel.

-Those injured in truck accidents can seek help from the tractor trailer lawyers at Breyer Law Offices, P.C. to seek proper compensation for their losses from at-fault parties.
+Those injured in truck accidents can seek help from the tractor trailer lawyers at The Husband & Wife Law Team to seek proper compensation for their losses from at-fault parties.

 As commercial trucks present unique dangers to others on the road, it is important for both big rig operators, automobile drivers, and others on two wheels to be aware of some of the more common causes of truck collisions.
 Due to certain features of the trucking industry itself and negligent behaviors of truck drivers, truck accidents can be more likely to occur.
 The following are some of the dangers presented by semi truck drivers: